Educational inequality: Male disadvantage

 In 51 countries, girls are enrolled at higher rates than boys.
 Particularly in Latin America, the difference is attributed to the prominence of gangs and violence attracting male youth.
 The gangs pull the males in, distracting them from school and causing them to drop out.

 In some countries, female high school and graduation rates are higher than for males.
 In the United States, for example, 33% more bachelor's degrees were conferred on females than males in 2010–2011.
 This gap is projected to increase to 37% by 2021–2022 and is over 50% for masters and associate degrees.
 Dropout rates for males have also increased over the years in all racial groups, especially in African Americans.
 They have exceeded the number of high school and college dropout rates than any other racial ethnicity for the past 30 years.
-A majority of the research found that males were primarily the most "left behind" in education because of higher graduation dropout rates, lower test scores, and failing grades.
+Most of the research found that males were primarily the most "left behind" in education because of higher graduation dropout rates, lower test scores, and failing grades.
 They found that as males get older, primarily from ages 9 to 17, they are less likely to be labeled "proficient" in reading and mathematics than girls were.

 In general, males arrive in kindergarten much less ready and prepared for schooling than females.
 This creates a gap that continually increases over time into middle and high school.
 Nationally, there are 113 boys in 9th grade for every 100 girls, and among African-American males, there are 123 boys for every 100 girls.
 States have discovered that 9th grade has become one of the biggest dropout years.
 Whitmire and Bailey continued their research and looked at the potential for any gender gap change when males and females were faced with the decision of potentially going to college.
 Females were more likely to go to college and receive bachelor's degrees than males were.
 From 1971 to about 1981, women were the less fortunate and had lower reported numbers of bachelor's degrees.
 However, since 1981, males have been at a larger disadvantage, and the gap between males and females keeps increasing.